 Group 2020 2019

 £m £m

-At 1 April Amounts charged to the income statement (Note 5) Amounts released to the income statement (Note 5) 3.0 - (0.2) 3.1 0.7 (0.2)
+At 1 April 3.0 3.1

+Amounts charged to the income statement (Note 5) - 0.7

+Amounts released to the income statement (Note 5) (0.2) (0.2)

-Reclassified under IFRS 16 as property lease liabilities Utilisation of provision (0.2) (0.6) (0.4) (0.6)
+Reclassified under IFRS 16 as property lease liabilities (0.6) -

+Utilisation of provision (0.4) (0.6)

 At 31 March 1.8 3.0

 Group 2020 2019

-£m £m
+· £m £m

 Current 0.1 0.8

-Non-current Non-current 1.7 2.2
+Non-current 1.7 2.2

 At 31 March 1.8 3.0

 During the year ended 31 March 2013 a provision was created in connection with a portfolio of retail properties for which Electricity North West Ltd (ENWL) was liable under privity of contract.
-The closing provision of £0.1m at 31 March 2020 (2019: £1.1m), which now relates to one out of town retail property, has been evaluated by management, is supported by relevant external property specialists, and reflects the ENWL's best estimate as at the Statement of Financial Position date of the amounts that could become payable by the ENWL, on a discounted basis.
+The closing provision of £0.1m at 31 March 2020 (2019: £1.1m) which now relates to one out of town retail property has been evaluated by management, is supported by relevant external property specialists, and reflects ENWL's best estimate as at the Statement of Financial Position date of the amounts that could become payable by ENWL, on a discounted basis.
 During the year, £0.6m of the provision was reclassified under IFRS 16 as property lease liabilities.
-The estimate is a result of a detailed risk assessment process, which considers a number of variables including the location and size of the stores, expectations regarding the ability of the ENWL to both defend its position and also to re-let the properties, conditions in the local property markets, demand for retail warehousing, likely periods of vacant possession and the results of negotiations with individual landlords, letting agents and tenants, and is hence inherently judgemental.
+The estimate is a result of a detailed risk assessment process, which considers a number of variables including the location and size of the stores, expectations regarding the ability of ENWL to both defend its position and also to re-let the properties, conditions in the local property markets, demand for retail warehousing, likely periods of vacant possession and the results of negotiations with individual landlords, letting agents and tenants, and is hence inherently judgemental.

 ENWL is part of a Covenanter Group (CG) which is party to a Deed of Covenant under which certain guarantees over the benefits of members of the EATL Group of the Electricity Supply Pension Scheme have been given.
-The closing provision at 31 March 2020 of £1.7m (2019: £1.9m) on a discounted basis relates to the ENWL's 6.7% share of the liabilities.
+The closing provision at 31 March 2020 of £1.7m (2019: £1.9m) on a discounted basis relates to the Company's 6.7% share of the liabilities.